 Ferndene is based at the former Prudhoe Hospital site and provides regional and national Tier 4 Child and Adolescent Mental Health Services (CAMHS) for children and young people between the ages of 12 and 18.
 Tier 4 CAMHS are for patients with more complex needs usually requiring inpatient treatment.
-Ferndene has two wards (Redburn and Riding) providing a total of 20 beds.
+Ferndene has three wards – Redburn, Riding and Stephenson.

 Redburn is an inpatient general adolescent service with ten beds providing specialist care and treatment to young people with severe and or complex mental disorders who cannot be adequately or safely treated within community children and young people’s services (CYPS).
 This includes young people with mild learning disability and autism spectrum disorders who do not need inpatient CAMHS learning disability services.

 Mental disorders can include depression, psychoses, eating disorders, severe anxiety disorders and emerging personality disorder.
 Young people admitted to this service may or may not be subject to detention under the Mental Health Act.